JaniDipti/SQL_Project/Retail_Sales/README.md

 ORDER BY 2 DESC
 LIMIT 5

--- Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.
+To find the number of unique customers who purchased items from each category.

 SELECT